Australian-Imaging-Service/pipelines/.github/ISSUE_TEMPLATE/new_user_story.md

 ---
 name: Create a new Story
 about: A Story is a short, simple descipriotn of funciotnality, usually part of a feature
 title: "[Story Name]"
-labels: story
+labels: pipelines-stream
 assignees: ''

 ---

 ## Instructions